EGPostema/DrawerDissect/README.md

 <img width="1038" alt="Screenshot 2024-05-21 at 1 56 55 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/864a9d8a-a6a3-4d59-8d78-3887125578b1">

-- On a Mac, the easiest way to modify these details in is to edit the script directly with the command ```nano process_images.py```
-- On Mac, you can also open and edit the script in with TextEdit.
-Make sure to save your changes!
-- On a Windows computer, you can navigate to process_images.py and edit it directly with the notepad.
-Make sure to save your changes!
+process_image.py can be edited using the ```nano``` command on both windows and mac, or via applications like notepad and textedit.

 ### API KEY

 Your API key is PRIVATE to your own account.
 Make sure not to share this widely.
-Here's how to find roboflow API key: https://docs.roboflow.com/api-reference/authentication
+Here's how to find the roboflow API key for your account: https://docs.roboflow.com/api-reference/authentication

 ### WORKSPACE